jrrubalc/least_square/README.md

 # least_square
-Matlab code to fit a polynomial.
+This code uses the least square method to fit polynomials of various degrees to the data.